JasonMortonNZ/bs3-sublime-plugin/README.md

-Twitter Bootstrap 3 - Sublime Plugin
+Bootstrap 3 - Sublime Plugin
 ==================

-A sublime plugin complete with Twitter Bootstrap 3 snippets
+A sublime plugin complete with Bootstrap 3 snippets

 Feel free to let me know what else you want added via: